YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTOPFAILED, Encrypt/Decrypt operation failed for file ffff. eeee

-Run Time Error: gtmcrypt plug-in reports there is problem with encryption or decryption.
+Run Time Error: gtmcrypt plug-in reports that there is a problem with encryption or decryption.

 Action: Examine the message (eeee) from the plug-in and take appropriate action.

 ------------------
 CTLMNEMAXLEN